 In addition, Young’s modalistic view of the Trinity (Papa has scars in His wrists but Jesus doesn’t?) is skewed.
 Young portrays the Father as being Jesus as being the Holy Spirit.
 But this is a distortion of the Holy Trinity and could be very confusing for the average Christian.
-In fact, let’s be honest.
 How well can most readers recognize this very ancient heresy?
 If you read the hundreds of reviews on Amazon where the testimonials abound explaining how this book has revolutionized their view of God, then I believe Young does an incredible disservice to the Christian community.

 3. It presents a low view of the local church.
 According to the picture that is painted, the local church is nothing more than a “religion and institution” that has become irrelevant to the 21st century.
-If you were to believe Young, it seems almost better to go it alone, just Papa and me.
+If you were to believe Young, it seems almost better to go it alone, just Papa and you.
 But the Bible clearly teaches that we are not to “give up meeting together” (Heb.
 10:25) with other believers.
 Just like the disciples did in Acts 2:42, Christians should be devoted to each other.
-I believe the local church can still be relevant today, so the proverbial baby does not have to be thrown out with the bathwater.
+I believe the local church can still be relevant today, so the proverbial baby does not have to be thrown out with the bath water.

 4. It presents a low view of salvation.
-While Young is not necessarily a Pluralist (meaning, all religions are true), he utilizes some statements throughout that make it appear this is so.
+While Young is not necessarily a Universalist (accepting all religions are true), he utilizes some statements throughout that make it appear this is so.
 On page 192, Papa says that “through (Jesus’) death and resurrection, I am now fully reconciled to the world.”
 The book says that He loves everyone equally the same.
 Young also says that there is no punishment for sin; rather, “sin is its own punishment, devouring you from the inside.”
 While God is certainly a loving and merciful God, He is also a God of justice.
 This aspect is entirely lost by Young in his distorted portrayal of salvation.